stevana/coverage-guided-pbt/README.md

     clauses, case statements, multi-way ifs, and each branch of if-then-else expressions

-Imperative languages such as C++, Go, Rust, and Java seem ahead of functional languages when it comes to combining coverage-guided fuzzing and property-based testing.
+Imperative languages such as Go, Python, C++, Rust, and Java seem ahead of functional languages when it comes to combining coverage-guided fuzzing and property-based testing.

 Let's try to change that by implementing a small functional programming version, based on the original property-based testing implementation.